Brian Blando

-Brian Leonel Blando (born 1 April 1995) is an Argentine professional footballer who plays as a forward for Lanús.
+Brian Leonel Blando (born 1 April 1995 in Rosario, Argentina) is an Argentine professional footballer who plays as forward for Agropecuario.

 Career

 Blando began his career in Rosario Central's youth system, leaving in February 2016 to join Agropecuario of Torneo Federal B. He scored two goals in seventeen fixtures in 2016 as Agropecuario were promoted to Torneo Federal A; which was followed by a second consecutive promotion to Primera B Nacional.
 Blando's professional debut arrived on 24 September 2017 versus Flandria, which preceded his first pro goal in November during a 2–1 defeat to Deportivo Morón.

 On 11 July 2022, Blando joined Argentine Primera División side Lanús on a deal until the end of 2025.

+Ahead of the 2025 season, Blando rejoined Agropecuario after loans at Chilean Primera División side O'Higgins and Peruvian Primera División side Melgar.